mushrom/nscheme/README.md

             - [ ] inline small functions
                 - will be especially useful for syntax extensions which generate lambdas, eg. named lets)
+    - [ ] garbage collection
+        - [ ] ! implement basic pointer bumping allocation
+        - [ ] ! implement mark-and-compact collector
+        - [ ] figure out a way to make it work with multiple threads (arenas?)
     - [ ] exception handling
         - [ ] implement exception stack in vm struct
         - [ ] add `with-exception-handler` and `error` primitives
     - [ ] module system
         - [ ] figure out what to put here
         - [ ] implement r7rs libraries and associated procedures
-    - [ ] garbage collection
-        - [ ] implement basic pointer bumping allocation
-        - [ ] implement copying garbage collector
-        - [ ] figure out a way to make it work with multiple threads
     - [ ] FFI
         - [ ] maybe look at how python does it, or lua or chicken or something
 - [ ] command line interface